Why Most Car History Reports Are a Mess (and How Carpeep Fixes It)

 The result?
 Reports that are bloated with filler.
 The stuff that actually matters — finance, stolen status, write-off history, mileage consistency — ends up buried somewhere around page six.

-As you click through the options, you find out that the version you thought you were paying for doesn’t include finance checks.
+Then you find out that version doesn't include finance checks.
 Or stolen status.
 Or basically anything that makes the report useful.

-So now you’re offered a “Gold” or “Platinum” package for a few quid more.
-Add the “mileage add-on” and “write-off upgrade,” and suddenly you’ve spent £15 — more than Carpeep, and you wasted extra time and money figuring out which optional extras to choose.
+So now you're offered a "Gold" or "Platinum" package for a few quid more.
+Add the "mileage add-on" and "write-off upgrade," and suddenly you've spent £15 anyway — the same as everyone else, except you wasted twenty minutes clicking "upgrade."

 This isn't transparency.
 It's a bait-and-switch.